 and a stop signal to say it’s done.

-Example 2 : Wrapping up the protocol, there’s also multi-part communications.
-If the master needs to send a byte to the slave, and then read some bytes back, for example, it needs to first send the address with a write signal and then re-send the address with the read signal.
-To signal the change of mode, the master sends the so-called “repeated start” signal, which is just a regular start signal when there’s been no preceding stop.
-Again, here’s an example with the LM75, first telling the LM75 that is wishes to read the high temperature setting, and then reading the two bytes back.
+Example 2 : Concluding the protocol, there are also instances of multi-part communications.
+For instance, if the master intends to transmit a byte to the slave and subsequently read multiple bytes, it follows a sequence.
+Initially, the master sends the address with a write signal and then retransmits the address with a read signal.
+To signify the change in mode, the master employs the “repeated start” signal, essentially a regular start signal when there has been no preceding stop.
+To illustrate, consider the LM75 example, where the master first signals its intention to read the high-temperature setting and subsequently reads the two bytes back.

 I2C Advantages & Disadvantage